shinadeveloper/shinadeveloper/README.md

 - 👋 Hi, I’m @shinadeveloper
-- 👀 I’m interested in everything
+- 👀 I’m interested in Newer Technoligies
-- 🌱 I’m currently learning c++
+- 🌱 I’m currently learning App Development
-- 💞️ I’m looking to collaborate on newer technoligies
+- 💞️ I’m looking to collaborate on Hackathons , projects and more.....
-- 📫 How to reach me currently contact only
+-

 <!---
 shinadeveloper/shinadeveloper is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.